 \topic{Step 1: Reassign profit} The profit $p(S)$ of a subset $S\subseteq \calS$ is the number of targets covered by $S$. $p(S)$ is a submodular function.
 In this step, we design a new profit function (called {\em modified profit function}) $\hp: \calS\rightarrow\Z^+$ for the set of sensors.
 To some extent, $\hp$ is a linearized version of $p$ (module a constant approximation factor).

 Now, we explain in details how $\hp$ is defined.
 Fix a cell group $\cells_{a,b}$. \footnote{ For each $\cells_{a,b}$, we define a modified profit function $\hp_{a,b}$.
-For ease of notation, we omit the subscripts. } For the vertices in $\cells_{a,b}$, we use the greedy algorithm to reassign profits of the vertices in $\calV_{a,b}$.
+For ease of notation, we omit the subscripts. } For the vertices in $\calV_{a,b}$, we use the greedy algorithm Algorithm \ref{alg_GSC} to reassign profits of the vertices in $\calV_{a,b}$.
+Generally speaking, we greedily pick a vertex which covers the most number of targets each time, and use this number as the modified profit.
+The details are as follows.
 Among all vertices in $\calV_{a,b}$, we pick a vertex $v_1$ which can cover the most number of targets, and use this number as its modified profit $\hp(v_1)$.
 Remove the chosen vertex and targets covered by it.
 We continue to pick the vertex $v_2$ in $\calV_{a,b}$ which can cover the most number of uncovered targets.
 Set the modified profit $\hp(v_2)$ to be the number of newly covered targets.
 Repeat the above steps until all the sensors in $\calV_{a,b}$ have been picked out.
 For other vertices $v$ which are not in $\calV_{a,b}$, we simply set their modified profit $\hp(v)$ as 0.
-See also Algorithm \ref{alg_GSC} in the appendix.

 Let us first make some simple observations about $p$ and $\hp$.
 We use $\hp(S)$ to denote $\sum_{v\in S}\hp(v)$.
 First, it is not difficult to see that $\hp(S)\leq p(S)$ for any subset $S\subseteq\calS$.
 Second, we can see that it is equivalent to run the greedy algorithm for each cell in $\cells_{a,b}$ separately (due to Observation~\ref{ob:nodoublecover}).
 Suppose $S_1\subseteq \cell_{c,d}$, $S_2\subseteq \cell_{c',d'}$ where $\cell_{c,d}$ and $\cell_{c',d'}$ are two different cells in $\cells_{a,b}$, then $p(S_1\cup S_2)=p(S_1)+p(S_2)$ due to Observation~\ref{ob:nodoublecover}.